 And Then Beer Came In a Can

 In 1935, when the brewery team was actively playing—and winning—the world of beer got turned for a gigantic loop.
 Beer was no longer exclusive to a bottle!
 Collecting beer and alcohol memorabilia is a popular and profitable industry.
 Depending on condition and scarcity, the early artifacts go for top dollar, and among the hardest to come by can-wise are the cone tops.
-During the 1930’s, El Rey Brewing put out “one of the most colorful groups of low profile cone tops” on the market.
+Between the 1935 and '38, El Rey Brewing put out “one of the most colorful groups of low profile cone tops” on the market.

 Before the close of the 1930’s, Big George left the El Rey fold.
 But that wasn’t the only drastic change.
 By the summer of 1938, El Rey not only reintroduced an old San Francisco favorite—Albion Ale—they renamed the business!
 Unfortunately, the switch to the Albion title did little to save the corporation from financial woes.
 Early in 1941 Albion filed for bankruptcy.
 Delaying the inevitable, the proceedings were held up by a pending court case.
 In an effort to achieve industry wide uniformity, the Board of Equalization placed restrictions on beverage container sizing.
 Albion and the Colorado-based, Adolph Coors Brewery, each had smaller, signature eight ounce cans that the board targeted.
-Despite a courtroom victory the company folded.
-The resilient plant at 5050 Mission carried on once more though, reopening under its original Eagle title shortly after bankruptcy.
-But this too proved short-lived; Eagle closed shop for good in 1942.
-But this wasn't to be the end of El Rey Beer!
+Despite a courtroom victory, the company folded.
+But the resilient plant at 5050 Mission carried on once more, reopening under its original Eagle title shortly after bankruptcy.
+Unfortunately this too proved short-lived.
+Eagle closed shop for good in 1942.
+As it turned out though, this wasn't to be the end of El Rey Beer!

 El Rey Beer Resurgence & Legacy

-In 1956, El Rey Brewing Company's former competitor, Grace Bros, ran into some financial issues.
-Their Los Angeles brewery was bought out of bankruptcy by Bohemian Distributing and renamed the Southern Brewing Co.
+In 1956, when El Rey Brewing Company's former competitor, Grace Bros, ran into some financial issues, their Los Angeles brewery was bought out of bankruptcy by Bohemian Distributing.
+They renamed it the Southern Brewing Company.

 Grace Bros' El Rey Beer Flat Top,